nairobilug/nairobilug.or.ke/content/in_the_spirit_of_pelican.md

 Tags: pelican, publishing
 Slug: in-the-spirit-of-pelican
 Author: Muriithi Frederick Muriuki
-Summary: I have to start by commending everyone involved in the Nairobi Linux User Group (nairobilug) for their various efforts to get all of us to this point.
+Summary: I have to start by commending everyone involved in the Nairobi GNU/Linux Users Group (nairobilug) for their various efforts to get all of us to this point.

-I have to start by commending everyone involved in the Nairobi Linux User Group (nairobilug) for their various efforts to get all of us to this point.
+I have to start by commending everyone involved in the Nairobi GNU/Linux Users Group (nairobilug) for their various efforts to get all of us to this point.

 First off, I wish to thank *Mr. Alan Orth* for introducing us (or was it just me?) to Pelican, and providing the tutorial for getting it running.
 Also, for setting up the system so that we can all collaborate to add content to the site.